Visa Inc (V) USD0.0001 'A'

 The current crisis will change the world in many ways.
 One likely shift is an acceleration of the shift away from cash and cheque towards card payments.
 Not only has online shopping gained at the expense of traditional high street stores, but the increased infection risk associated with handling cash has spurred a shift towards card payment as shops reopen.

 As the world's largest payment processor, handling payments worth $11.3trn across 140.8bn transactions in 2020, that's good news for Visa.
 It helps that contactless payment is a particular area of strength.
 Wider uptake would increase card use in small transactions, and with the contactless rollout in the US just getting started, there's still years of growth potential.

 However, the group hasn't escaped the coronavirus unscathed.
 Far from it.

-The almost complete collapse in international travel has undermined lucrative cross border transactions and that looks set to continue for some time.
+The almost complete collapse in international travel undermined lucrative cross border transactions, but they're starting to bounce back now.
 The good news is that, despite appearances, Visa isn't a 'credit card company'.
 It doesn't lend consumers money or run accounts, so it's not on the hook for the money if a customer defaults.
 Instead, Visa charges banks for transferring funds.